dotnet/roslyn/docs/features/refout.md

 The compilation from the command-line will either produce both assemblies (implementation and ref) or neither.
 There is no "partial success" scenario.
 When the compiler produces documentation, it is un-affected by either the `/refonly` or `/refout` parameters.
 This may change in the future.
+The main purpose of the `/refout` option is to speed up incremental build scenarios.
+The current implementation for this flag can produce a ref assembly with more metadata than `/refonly` (for instance, anonymous types).
+This is a candidate for post-C#-7.1 refinement.

 ### CscTask/CoreCompile
 The `CoreCompile` target will support a new output, called `IntermediateRefAssembly`, which parallels the existing `IntermediateAssembly`.